alessio-cangini/capacity-of-2-hedgehogs/README.md

 ### Exported Functions

+In the following functions, `s` denotes the parameter associated with the given hedgehog while `p = \theta / \pi` where `\theta` denotes the oriented anlge between the quills.

 | Function                     | Description                                                       |
 | ---------------------------- | ----------------------------------------------------------------- |
 | `uniformizationValue[t,s,p]` | Computes the modulus of the Riemann map on the unit circle.       |